mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 Airpods Mac OS App which show you the battery percentage of your airpods and Airpods Pro from the status bar or the associated widget

-**IMPORTANT INFORMATION **
+### IMPORTANT INFORMATION ###

-**Monterey Support has been added only for Airpods Pro and Airpods Classic (Airpods Max is currently in working in progress state).
-Transparency Mode has been disactivated for Monterey users util this feature can be fixed.**
+**Monterey Support has been added ONLY for Airpods Pro and Airpods Classic (Airpods Max is currently in working in progress state).**
+- Transparency Mode has been disactivated for Monterey users util this feature can be fixed

 ### Status Bar on Mac OS (OSX 11+) ###